 Arthur’s knowledge of the Beach, weather and tides that he had accumulated over the years of fishing there with the family was to stand him in good stead.
 After the particularly bad storm of 1910 he was appointed Superintendent for the Sea Defence Commissioners at Shoreham, a position that his son Sam was to take over on Arthur’s death in 1942.

-Arthur and Ivy were to have three children, Sam in 1908, Daphne in 1910 followed in 1915 by John.
-Like Ivy’s brother Bill Winton’s family the Maples were very much involved in amateur dramatics and their various names often appear in the programmes of productions during the 1920’s and 30’s.
-Their father’s sporting past was also very much in their blood as John played cricket, rowed for the town and both John and Sam played football for Shoreham whilst Daphne was a member of the towns’ hockey team.
+Arthur and Ivy were to have five children – Sam in 1908, Daphne 1910, Dorothy 1912, John 1915 and Nancy in 1916.
+Like Ivy’s brother Bill Winton’s family the Maples offspring were very much involved in amateur dramatics and their various names often appear in the programmes of productions during the 1920’s and 30’s.
+Their father’s sporting past was also very much in their blood as John played cricket, rowed for the town and both John and Sam played football for Shoreham whilst Daphne was a member of the town’s hockey team.

-Two of the children however, were to suffer tragic and premature deaths – during WW2 John had enlisted with the RAF and married Vera Everett at Feltham in Middlesex.
+The family though were beset by particularly tragic circumstances and more than most would normally be expected to suffer.
+Daughters Dorothy and Nancy died in the same year at the awfully young ages of 10 and 5 respectively.
+During WW2 John had enlisted with the RAF and married Vera Everett at Feltham in Middlesex.
 John was a pilot officer with 35 Squadron based at Linton-on-Ouse, Yorkshire, flying Handley Page Halifax BII’s for Bomber Command’s regular nightly raids on Germany.
 The squadron was also involved in the famous attack on the Tirpitz at Trondheim Fjord in April 1942 but it was on one of the German raids during the night of 26thJuly that year that John’s aircraft was shot down over Holland.
 John now rests in the Jonkerbos War Cemetery at Gelder in the Netherlands.

 Sam Maple was luckier – he was a qualified engineer working for the Sea Defence Commissioners, a position he attained after the death in 1942 of his father who had held it before him.
 In fact Sam had wanted to join his brother and enlist but was in a reserved occupation added to which the Commissioners resisted his request.
 Sam married in 1939 to Mary Taggart, an Irish girl and nursing sister at Southlands Hospital, who has her own stories of wartime Shoreham now recorded in the Shoreham Society booklet ‘Memories of Shoreham.’
 Sam died in 1970.